sergioisidoro/honey-swarm/readme.md

 - Remember to put annotations on the `deploy` section so that Traefik can find your services across all nodes.
 - By default all non necessary incoming ports are CLOSED in the firewall.
 SSH is limited.
 If you want to open other ports
   - set `default_ufw_default_inbound_rule: 'allow'` on your cluster variables to accept traffic from any port - SCARY
-  - You can then add more ports (eg. if your containers and services are using some other ports) with `ufw_extra_rules` variable.
-See `roles/hardening/tasks/ufw.yml` for more technical details.
+  - You can add more ports (eg. if your containers and services are using some other ports) with `ufw_extra_rules` variable.
+See `roles/hardening/tasks/ufw.yml` for more technical details. - BETTER

 # 🚀 Quickstart